adebayomoses/Stock_Portfolio_Optimization/README.md

 Generating $500,000 portfolio scenarios with random weighting to each of the stocks.

-Identifying the optimal portfolio from the scenarios and visualizing the results.
+Identifying the optimal portfolio from the scenarios and visualizing the results